livekit/components-js/.changeset/sharp-ducks-whisper.md

 ---
-"@livekit/components-core": minor
+'@livekit/components-core': minor
-"@livekit/components-react": minor
+'@livekit/components-react': minor
 ---

-Update more hooks and components to use `trackRef` and participant/source property pairs
+Update more hooks and components to use `trackRef` and deprecate participant/source property pairs